Defence Cyber Certification (DCC)

 What is Defence Cyber Certification?

-It replaces the previous Supplier Assurance Questionnaire (SAQ), allowing organisations to achieve a single certification instead of completing assessments for each contract.
+DCC replaces the previous Supplier Assurance Questionnaire (SAQ), enabling organisations to achieve a single recognised certification rather than completing separate assessments for individual contracts.

-The framework assesses how cyber security is governed, implemented and maintained across the organisation, including governance, technical controls, people and supply chain risk.
+The framework evaluates how cyber security is governed, implemented and maintained throughout an organisation.
+This includes governance and risk management, technical controls, people and culture and supply chain security.

-Achieving certification demonstrates that your organisation can meet the expectations of defence customers and prime contractors.
+Achieving DCC certification demonstrates that your organisation meets the cyber security expectations of defence customers and prime contractors, helping to strengthen trust, improve supply chain assurance and support eligibility for defence opportunities.

 Why choose Toro’s Defence Cyber Certification (DCC)